hpcc-systems/DataPatterns/README.md

     All other characters are left as-is in the pattern.

-    Child datasets and SET data types (such as SET OF INTEGER) are not supported.
-If the input dataset cannot be processed then an error will be produced at compile time.
+    Child datasets are not supported.
+If the input dataset cannot be processed for any reason then an error will be produced at compile time.

-    This function works best when the incoming dataset contains attributes that have precise data types (e.g. UNSIGNED4 data types instead of numbers stored in a STRING data type).

     Function parameters: